-- Hold the Senior Executive to Account for Self-Evaluation, Quality Assurance and School Improvement - Benchmark the performance of all schools and nurseries against national expectations and targets - Agree the framework for target setting at school and nursery level - Monitor and evaluate the educational aspects of the Trust Development Plan - Monitor improvements in schools and nurseries alongside key performance risks, as identified on the risk universe and register. - Monitor local governance effectiveness - · Monitor admissions in all schools and nurseries. - Reviews the impact of the pupil premium spend and the PE and Sport Grant.
-(Covid catch up) - Monitor's progress of all students in all schools including the most vulnerable, SEND and Looked After children. - Safeguards and promotes the welfare of children. - Has regard to any statutory guidance on safeguarding issued by the Secretary of State.24 - Ensures the suitability of staff, supply staff, volunteers, contractors and proprietors with guidance from the Trust Safeguard Lead
+- Hold the Senior Executive to Account for Self-Evaluation, Quality Assurance and School Improvement - Benchmark the performance of all schools and nurseries against national expectations and targets - Agree the framework for target setting at school and nursery level. - Monitor and evaluate the educational aspects of the Trust Development Plan. - Monitor improvements in schools and nurseries alongside key performance risks, as identified on the risk universe and register. - Monitor local governance effectiveness. - Monitor admissions in all schools and nurseries. - Reviews the impact of the pupil premium spend and the PE and Sport Grant. - Monitor's progress of all students in all schools including the most vulnerable, SEND and Looked After children. - Safeguards and promotes the welfare of children. - Has regard to any statutory guidance on safeguarding issued by the Secretary of State. - Ensures the suitability of staff, supply staff, volunteers, contractors and proprietors with guidance from the Trust Safeguard Lead.

 Trustee Meetings attended Out of a possible

-Alan Sedgley 8 8
+Alan Sedgley 7 8

-Gill Gosling 5 8

-Sara Edwards 7 8
+Sara Edwards 8 8

-Susan Whitehead-Whiting 6 6
+Susan Whitehead-Whiting 8 .
+8